ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 # System Setup
 ---

-TinyCLR OS is the tiny operating system that lets the BrainPad work with .NET and Microsoft Visual Studio, both in C# and in Visual Basic.
-This professional development setup requires some system preparation before we can start having fun!
+TinyCLR OS is the tiny operating system used by the BrainPad to run your C# and Visual Basic programs.
+Microsoft Visual Studio is used to write these programs on your computer and is also used by professional programmers the world over.
+Both TinyCLR and Visual Studio are available for free, but must be set up before they can be used to have fun with the BrainPad.

 > [!Tip]
 > You can learn more about TinyCLR OS on the [**GHI Electronics website**](https://www.ghielectronics.com/tinyclr/features)